-The IBL is silent on this matter.
-Equity owners can always receive or retain ownership or other property due to their ownership interests, to the extent that it does not relate to the debtor's assets.
+The IBL is silent on whether equity owners can receive or retain any ownership or other property on account of their ownership interests.
+However, equity owners can always receive or retain ownership or other property due to their ownership interests, to the extent that this does not relate to the debtor's assets.